BiplobHossainSobuj/BiplobHossainSobuj/README.md

 - 👋 Hi, I’m @BiplobHossainSobuj
-- 👀 I’m interested in SQA and Cyber Security
+- 👀 I’m interested in web development and automation testing
 - 🌱 I’m Exploring Software Quality Assurance
 - 💞️ I’m looking to collaborate on Automation Engineering
 - 📫 You can reach me over LinkedIn(https://www.linkedin.com/in/biplobhossainsobuj/)